zkMIPS/zkm-project-template/guest-program/README.md

 The compiled mips ELF is in the zkm-project-template/guest-program/{sha2-rust,mem-alloc-vec,revme}/target/mips-unknown-linux-musl/release/ .

+You can also integrate `zkm_build::build_program` into the compilation process of the host program.

 ## Remarks

 If the guest program need outputing some messages , it must use the runtime::commit().
 Then, the messages can be catched in the host program: [`fn print_guest_execution_output() or print_guest_execution_output_struct()`](../sdk/src/lib.rs)